 The Mclaren Traction Engine, or "The Mac" as its known, in the care of The Plains Museum was bought new in 1925 from Leeds, England, by the Ashburton County Council and is still owned by the Ashburton District Council (which replaced the Ashburton County Council in 1989).

 A former New Zealand Prime Minister, The Right Honourable Sid Holland, personally drove the engine from the agents, W. A. Mclaren in Christchurch, to Ashburton to deliver it to it new owners.
 It was one of the last traction engines imported into New Zealand, as by the 1920’s internal combustion tractors were becoming more and more successful and slowly replacing steam as the main power on farms throughout the country and the world.
-The McLaren spent a lot of time running a stone crusher in the Council’s Yard (where Ashburton Contracting Limited now has their concrete facilities, adjacent to the Ashburton River) and had done a considerable amount of ‘belt work’ - driving machinery from the vast flywheel - and not a lot of road haulage.
+The McLaren powered the running of a stone crusher in the Council’s Yard and had done a considerable amount of ‘belt work’ - driving machinery from the vast flywheel - and not a lot of road haulage.